simontran7/algorithms-handbook/src/tree-and-graph-traversals.md

 > Whenever the problem involves prohibited vertices, add them straight away to the `visited` collection.

 > [!NOTE]
-> When using BFS to find shortest paths, store the distance as part of the queue's state.
+> When using BFS to find shortest paths, store the distance/path length as part of the queue's state.
 > - If the problem asks for distance (number of moves/steps), initialize source vertices with `distance = 0`
 > - If the problem asks for path length (number of cells in the path), initialize source vertices with `path_length = 1`
 > Then, after the line that pops a vertex from the queue, add an if expression that early returns the distance/path length.